top of page

 • What are the registration steps?

-1. Check our availability and register at www.bigcreekmissions.com/register 2.
+Read the Group planning guide & FAQ section to find out all the details.
+THEN: 1.
+Check availability & reserve a week at www.bigcreekmissions.com/register ....
+Create your account ....
 Choose your location!
-(Big Creek Campus or Wheelwright Campus) 3.
-Create an account & register with an initial $50 per person deposit via credit / debit card 4.
-Encourage your team members to complete their permission / release form & ministry profile at www.bigcreekmissions.com/go 5.
-30 days prior to your trip: Pay your final balance..
-You may mail the check to: Big Creek Missions, PO BOX 211, Bear Branch KY 41714 OR you may pay online using your mission trip portal.
-Online final payments incur a 3% surcharge for credit cards.
-We encourage you to read our payment / refund policy.
+(Big Creek Campus or Wheelwright Campus) ....
+Reserve your week with an initial $50 per person deposit via ACH or credit / debit card 2.
+After you've reserved your week, tell your team members to complete their permission / release form at www.bigcreekmissions.com/go We hope your ENTIRE team has registered 30 days before your trip!
+3. 30 days prior to your trip: ---Make sure your team members are registered ---Let us know the vehicles you're bringing (in the registration system) ---Pay your final balance online.
+We prefer online payments using ACH for final payments.
+You may login to your registration system to make these payments easily using a paper check (ACH) www.bigcreekmissions.com/go If you choose to use a credit card, we do add a 3% surcharge. **We encourage you to read our payment / refund policy.
 Because we're a ministry that's fully funded by your donations ("deposits and payments") - it's very hard for us to refund your money if you decide not to come.
 Just like your church uses tithes and offerings to pay your weekly bills, our mission uses your deposits and payments - as you pay them - to fund our ongoing outreaches!
 Your donations are more than a "camp fee" - they're what keep our mission open before, during, and after your stay!

 • What do we need to plan in advance of our trip?

-We hope you'll come armed with some creative ideas for ministry!
-Even though we're planning the basic details, we need your team to do some work before arriving.
-CHILDRENS MINISTRY: If any portion of your team is helping with kids ministry, please plan to "adopt" an area of the kids camps to help plan & lead.
-Come prepared with ideas & supplies for games, crafts, and other activities.
-You can view our children's ministry starting ideas ideas at www.bigcreekmissions.com/volunteerinfo.
-Password is kids2024 Ideas for Kids Ministry: Sports Camps, Cheer Camps, STEM activities, sewing classes, music lessons, arts classes, skills classes, fun games, educational opportunities, and more!
-CONSTRUCTION MINISTRY: Our construction projects are diverse and vary weekly.
-Typically, we focus on FLOORS (subfloor replacements), ROOFS (metal) , and RAMPS (pressure treated construction)!
-Although we typically have all the basic tools needed to complete all our projects, your construction pros are encouraged to bring their own tools or tool trailer.
-More construction information is available at www.bigcreekmissions.com/construction We hope you'll consider hosting a "pre-trip" training day.
-Perhaps you could lead an activity day for children, or work on someone's home.
-You can mow lawns, wash cars, or have a simple service project.
-Use this work day as an example of the mission trip.
-Find out which students need extra attention, and work with them so they're ready for the mission trip.
-If your participants can't (or won't) work, don't pay attention to your instructions, and are a distraction, maybe they should consider attending next year!
-This is a legitimate mission trip where people are watching, listening, and making decisions based on your team's actions.
-Prepare accordingly.
+Prepare for a Creative and Impactful Ministry!
+While we handle the foundational details, we encourage your team to engage in some preparatory work before arriving.
+Children’s Ministry: If part of your team will be involved in children’s ministry, we ask that you "adopt" an area of our kids' camps to plan and lead.
+Come prepared with ideas and supplies for games, crafts, and other activities.
+You can find starting ideas at www.bigcreekmissions.com/volunteerinfo (Password: kids2025).
+Ideas for Kids Ministry: Sports Camps Cheer Camps STEM Activities Sewing Classes Music Lessons Art Classes Skills Workshops Fun Games Educational Opportunities And more!
+Construction Ministry: Our construction projects vary weekly, typically focusing on floors (subfloor replacements), roofs (metal), and ramps (pressure-treated construction).
+While we provide the basic tools needed, your construction experts are welcome to bring their own tools or tool trailer.
+More information is available at www.bigcreekmissions.com/construction.
+Pre-Trip Preparation: We recommend hosting a "pre-trip" training day.
+You might lead an activity day for children, work on someone’s home, mow lawns, wash cars, or tackle a simple service project.
+Use this day as a mini-mission trip to identify which students may need extra attention and ensure everyone is ready for the actual trip.
+Team Readiness: If any participants are unable or unwilling to work, don’t follow instructions, or become a distraction, it might be best for them to consider attending next year.
+This is a legitimate mission trip where your team's actions will be observed closely by our local community.
+People are watching, listening, and making decisions based on how they see our mission teams act.
+Please prepare your team accordingly.

 • Printable planning guides and brochures